kensanata/planet-jupiter/README.md

 ## Generate the RSS feed

 This happens at the same time as when you generate the HTML.
-It takes all the entries that are being added to the HTML and puts the into a feed.
+It takes all the entries that are being added to the HTML and puts them into a feed.
 If you don't specify an HTML file, it tries to use `feed.rss` as the template for the feed and it writes all the entries into a file called `feed.xml`.
 Again, the template is written for `Mojo::Template`.